XinYangMTSU/NSF/InfluenceDiagram.md

 </p>

 RNNs are called `recurrent` because they perform the same task for every element of a sequence, with the output being depended on the previous computations.

+All RNNs have feedback loops in the recurrent layer.
+This lets them maintain information in 'memory' over time.
+But, it can be difficult to train standard RNNs to solve problems that require learning long-term temporal dependencies.
+This is because the gradient of the loss function decays exponentially with time (called the `vanishing/exploding gradient problem`).

 RNNs have shown great success in many NLP tasks.
 The most commonly used type of RNNs are LSTMs

 ### ![#cc99ff](https://placehold.it/15/cc99ff/000000?text=+) `2.2.
 Long short-term memory (LSTMs)`

+`Long Short Term Memory networks` – usually just called “LSTMs” – are a special kind of RNN, capable of learning long-term dependencies.
+LSTM networks are a type of RNN that uses special units in addition to standard units.
+LSTM units include a 'memory cell' that can maintain information in memory for long periods of time.
+A set of gates is used to control when information enters the memory, when it's output, and when it's forgotten.
+This architecture lets them learn longer-term dependencies.

 ### ![#ff00ff](https://placehold.it/15/ff00ff/000000?text=+) Pros
 * Neural networks are flexible and can be used for both regression and classification problems.
 Any data which can be made